 They’re both a syrup-soaked sponge – the şam tatlısı was more lemony and therefore tasted lighter – şam tatlısı is from the southeast and therefore pistacchio-based and kalburabastı has the walnut.

-Here’s our easy Süzme Yoğurt Tatlısı recipe.
+Here’s our easy Revani recipe.
 Guess we should experiment further in the art of producing a homemade Turkish dessert!

 Famous to Antakya, we’ve written about sharing künefe in the past.
 It was actually at Ramazan Bayramı two years ago – see, we must have had Turkish desserts on the mind back then, too.

 In the meantime, though, this is a very short video we filmed earlier this year, showing how the kadayıf dough is produced.
 More of a batter mix than a ‘dough,’ and always fascinating to watch.
 There must be an art to this.

-6. Cevizli Taş Kadayıf
+7. Cevizli Taş Kadayıf

 So we have the same type of batter mix again for the kadayıf.
 Cevizli taş kadayıf suits my palate more because it’s not super sweet.
 Inside these two little pancake parcels are small walnut pieces and cinnamon flavours.

 Those of you who love a gateaux or other creamy cakes will be very pleased to know there is no shortage of pastane outlets in Turkey.
 In the pastane, you will find all manner of gooey goodness.

 It was a birthday cake gift for Barry – and the few of us who were present made short work of it, we can tell you…with the excuse we didn’t want it to melt in the heat of the sun, you understand.

-8. Kahramanmaraş Ice Cream
+9. Kahramanmaraş Ice Cream

 And if you are like us and desserts are never really on your eating agenda but you really feel you ought to try a Turkish sweet treat…

 Well, you can always brave a performance from the guys who sell Turkey’s famous Kahramanmaraş ice cream.
 Eventually, you’ll be presented with your ice cream, and yes, of course, you can have it topped with crushed pistachio nuts if you like.

-9. Turkish Delight – Lokum
+10. Turkish Delight – Lokum

 It would be remiss of us to neglect one of the more famous sweety treats of Turkey, wouldn’t it, eh?

 We know it’s not strictly speaking part of the group of famous Turkish desserts but it seems silly to write about foods of the sweet variety and not include lokum (the correct name for Turkish Delight).

 It’s sometimes served when the waiter brings your bill to your table at restaurants or, if a shopkeeper is feeling generous, they will have loose pieces in a box for you to take as you’re being served.

 Of course, there are oodles of other Turkish desserts and sweet snacks to be enjoyed throughout the country.
 These are just a few we’ve photographed over the years.
-More than enough sugar and calories to be going at for now, though, don’t you agree…